Does your business have fluctuating revenues?

 Opposite to downgrading MRR, upgrading MRR is an increase in your income when customers upgrade—move to high-cost subscription plans during the month.
 Some businesses also consider the add-ons and extra paid features as a part of the upgrade MRR.

 Constantly increasing upgrade MRR signifies a happy customer base.
 It means that your product is scaling, and you have found the perfect balance between the cost and service offerings.
-You must monitor your growth consistently and make minor tweaks to maintain customer satisfaction.
+You must monitor your sustainable growth consistently and make minor tweaks to maintain customer satisfaction.

 However, if your upgrade MRR has plateaued, you are offering too much value in your low-tier plans.
 As a result, your customers are not finding a convincing reason to upgrade to the better versions.

-Reactivation MRR- Revenue Earned From Previously Canceled Subscriptions
+Reactivation MRR- Revenue Earned from Previously Canceled Subscriptions

 Reactivation MRR is the recurring revenue generated from customers who had churned but reactivated their accounts during the current month.
 However, don’t consider free-trial customers opting for paid versions of your software in the reactivation MRR.